VOLT® 600 Watt (12v-15v) Multi-Tap Low Voltage Transformer

 VOLT® 600 Watt (12-15v) Multi-Tap Low Voltage Transformer for LED Landscape Lighting

-Suitable for large-sized projects - or for adding extra capacity to your system, this 600-watt landscape lighting transformer is extremely durable and features top-of the-line internal & external components.
+Suitable for large projects, this 600-watt landscape lighting transformer is extremely durable and features top-of-the-line internal & external components.
 Designed to achieve professional results and commercial reliability, no other transformers on the market match the performance and features of this product.

 Features & Benefits:

 - 600-watt capacity (300w maximum on each of the 2 breakers) with four voltage taps (12V, 13V, 14V, and 15V) to allow the installer to compensate for voltage loss.

 - Toroidal core for more reliable, efficient, cooler, and quieter operation than EI laminated transformers.

 - Control device receptacles for optional timers and photocells so you can set ON/OFF times.

 - Spacious wire compartment makes installation a breeze.